denvercoder/new-mac-setup/README.md

-# new-mac-setup
-# This is how I like to setup my mac for JavaScript based Front-End Development
+## This is how I like to setup my mac for JavaScript based Front-End Development
     This is just a guide I made for myself, feel free to use it but at your own risk.

 1. Browsers